By: Whitney Polson, DUI Attorney Birmingham AL and Drunk Driving Book Co-author

 Mandatory Substance Abuse for 2nd DUI with Evaluation and Treatment

 The person convicted of an Alabama also will be ordered to attend a court-approved substance abuse program (licensed by the state of Alabama).
-Out of state residents may be able to have the substance abuse evaluation and any mandated substance abuse treatment sessions performed in their state of residence, but be certain to obtain guidance of your Alabama DUI lawyer before taking a course that may not meet Alabama DPS standards.
-Our DUI attorneys have made connections with a DUI lawyer in virtually every state in America, and can get these answers for you.
+Out of state residents may be able to have the substance abuse evaluation and any mandated substance abuse treatment sessions performed in their state of residence, but be certain to obtain the guidance of your Alabama DUI lawyer before taking a course that may not meet Alabama DPS standards.
+Our DUI attorneys have made connections with a DUI lawyer in virtually every state in America and can get these answers for you.
 While we know Alabama DUI laws and can precisely outline Alabama DUI penalties, for any out-of-state licensee, we will call upon our long-term, national connections with DWI lawyers and DUI attorneys in all States.

-Alabama Laws and Lookback Period for Determining 2nd DUI offense
+Alabama Laws and Lookback Period for Determining 2nd DUI Offense

 Alabama’s “lookback” period under Alabama DUI laws is five years.
 This means that if a person has only a first offense DUI, and the day that he or she is convicted of the second offense DUI is more than five years after the date of conviction for the first DUI offense, he or she will be sentenced within the minimum and maximum range of punishment as a person with a DUI first offense in Alabama.
 However, if the second offense DUI conviction is within five years of the date of the DUI first conviction, he or she will be punished for 2nd offense DUI, as a second-time driving while impaired offender in Alabama.